threeal/assertion-cmake/README.md

   EXPECT_OUTPUT hello)
 ```

-The above example asserts whether the call to `${CMAKE_COMMAND} -E echo hello` successfully executes a process whose output matches `hello`.
-If it somehow fails to execute the process, it will throw the following fatal error message:
+The above example asserts that the call to `${CMAKE_COMMAND} -E echo hello` successfully executes a process whose output is equal to `hello`.
+If the process fails to execute, it will throw the following fatal error message:

 ```
 expected command: